saracemal/js-questions-2/README.md

 29. What is the value of typeof undefined == typeof NULL?
 The expression will be evaluated to true, since NULL will be treated as any other undefined variable.
 JavaScript is case-sensitive and here we are using NULL instead of null.

+30. What is memoization?
+Memoization is a programming technique which attempts to increase a function’s performance by caching its previously computed results.
+Each time a memoized function is called, its parameters are used to index the cache.
+If the data is present, then it can be returned, without executing the entire function.
+Otherwise the function is executed and then the result is added to the cache.

+31.